NikHoh/ar_land/README.md

 - [tud_img_prep](https://github.com/raultron/tud_img_prep): The tud_image_prep package is a set of tools for processing camera images with techniques that include deinterlace of analog images and filtering.
 - [ar_sys](https://github.com/raultron/ar_sys): For Aruco marker 3D pose estimation.
 In essence this can be replaced by any other marker.
 - [crazyflie_ros](https://github.com/whoenig/crazyflie_ros): Official package for sending commands and receiving sensor information from the Crazyflie 2.0.
-The package contains core drivers to use the Crazyflie with ROS, a URDF model of the quadrotor, a simple navigation to goal if it is known the external position and different demos ready to run for Crazyflie.
+The package contains core drivers to use the Crazyflie with ROS, a URDF model of the quadrotor, a simple navigation to goal if it knows the external position and different demos ready to run for Crazyflie.

+- [vrpn_client_ros](https://github.com/ros-drivers/vrpn_client_ros): Package for receiving the pose delivered by the optical tracking system.

 In the src directory of your ROS catking workspace:
 ```